What Is Preveal Framework Version 2?

 Small, consistent habits can make body signals easier to notice and give the Preveal Body Signal Framework clearer patterns to reflect on over time.

-- A quiet morning start Ten minutes of movement or a short walk before checking your phone gives your nervous system a calm, undemanding beginning before the day's demands arrive.
+• A quiet morning start Ten minutes of movement or a short walk before checking your phone may offer a less crowded beginning before the day's demands arrive.

-- An evening body check-in A brief note at the end of the day, even three words describing where your body held tension, builds your capacity to notice patterns before they accumulate unnoticed.
+• An evening body check-in A brief note at the end of the day—even three words describing a Body Signal, Emotional Tone, or relevant context—may make patterns easier to notice over time.

-- Naming the feeling before acting on it When something feels off, pausing to name the physical sensation before responding to it creates a small but meaningful gap between signal and reaction.
-That gap is where awareness lives.
+• Naming the feeling before acting on it When something feels off, pausing to describe the physical sensation and Emotional Tone before responding may create a small but meaningful space for reflection.

 Common Real-Life Examples